 Despite the age of the housing stock, housing in Wheatland is generally well maintained in comparison to other communities.
 This may be due to the newly constructed home developments within the last 15 years the city.
 However, some exceptions apply.
 The age of a majority of homes within the city are at least 50 years old; therefore, resulting in some property maintenance that may be postponed by the owners.
-The number of substandard units is negligible.
+The City of Wheatland's Code Enforcement officer has determined the number of substandard units located within the city is negligible, and has estimated less than five units within the city would be considered substandard.